sandramariamachon/NLP_Twitter_Sentiment_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/55002027/114280849-2635c600-9a33-11eb-8610-128449948d19.PNG" />
 </p>

-Click[here](https://datapane.com/u/machonsm/reports/my-plot/embed/) for an interactive version of this graph!
+Click [here](https://datapane.com/u/machonsm/reports/my-plot/embed/) for an interactive version of this graph!

 ### 3)The most common word in positive tweets was "good", word "last" in negative tweets and "new" in neutral
 <p align="center">
   <img src="https://user-images.githubusercontent.com/55002027/114280902-58dfbe80-9a33-11eb-90fc-2bd322151395.PNG" />
 </p>

-Click[here](https://datapane.com/u/machonsm/reports/sun-burst/embed/) for an interactive version of this graph!
+Click [here](https://datapane.com/u/machonsm/reports/sun-burst/embed/) for an interactive version of this graph!

 ### 4) The most popular tweet was retweeted 9199 times and the most liked tweet received 25683 likes!